Fraud Article

 For participating customers, every verification session adds to our fraud intelligence dataset.
 But when you’re processing millions of sessions across diverse industries, something powerful happens: you start seeing meta-patterns that reveal organized fraud operations.

-Geographic fraud intelligence
+Geographic fraud insights

 Fraud patterns vary significantly by geography.
 A technique common in Eastern Europe might be rare in North America, while Latin American fraud patterns might be completely different from Asian approaches.
-Veriff’s global customer base across 230+ countries and territories creates geographic fraud intelligence that other competitors with more regional focus cannot match.
+Veriff’s global customer base across 230+ countries and territories creates geographic fraud insights that other competitors with a more regional focus cannot match.

-When a sophisticated fraud technique emerges in one region, our global network means customers worldwide benefit from that intelligence immediately.
+When a sophisticated fraud technique emerges in one region, our global network means customers worldwide benefit from that insight immediately.
 A document forgery pattern discovered in Europe instantly strengthens fraud detection for customers in North America, Asia, and elsewhere.

 The network defense advantage